Serving Authenticated Static Files with Django

 HttpResponse.
-Unfortunately, this solution is very inefficient
+Unfortunately, this solution is very inefficient for several reasons:

 You’ll usually be running your application under WSGI, FastCGI, SCGI or AJP, connected to or embedded in a web server (such as Apache, lighttpd or nginx).
 This means you’ll have a persistent daemon with a limited number of threads handling requests.
 Sending a whole file takes some time, so you’re going to lock up these threads, making it very difficult to deal with concurrent load.